INDIGO-Initiative/indigo-data-standard/docs/data-dictionary/project.rst

 Organisations
 -------------

+The organisations listed are those referenced in other tabs of the spreadsheet (such as service providers, investors, outcome payers, etc.).
+Each organisation has a unique INDIGO identifier defined by the GO Lab team.

 When viewing data, variables from the organisation data model may be included to provide more information.
 See :doc:`the Organisation data dictionary <organisation>` for more information on what these variables mean.

-The organisations listed are those referenced in other parts of the project, such as :ref:`data-dictionary-project-service-provisions`.

-.. _data-dictionary-project-service-provisions:

 Service Provisions
 ------------------

+This section collects data about four different dimensions of service provision:

+•	Organisations providing services to impact bond projects
+•	Planned services
+•	Actual services
+•	Alterations to contracted services

 This is a list.
-One project can have multiple items of data.
+One project can have multiple items of data, as one impact bond could have several service providers.
 One item of data is defined as:

 .. datadictionary::
    :schema: project.json